Locality, Quantum Fluctuations, and Scrambling: Brownian coupled cluster model

-It is instructive to compare the Brownian circuit model studied here with the previous studied HRC models.
-By designation, in the HRC models, the Haar unitary matrices equilibrate the operator string on the two sites it connects to immediately if there is non-trivial weight.
+It is instructive to compare the Brownian circuit model studied here with the previous studied random brickwork circuit models.
+By designation, in the brickwork circuit, the Haar random unitary matrices equilibrate the operator string on the two sites it connects to immediately if there is non-trivial weight.
 In this case, the analysis in section \ref{sec:small_N} becomes exact, the entire region ahead the wave-front is governed by the error function.
 On the other hand, in the BCC model studied here, the operator string takes a finite time to reach equilibrium even locally, the time scale being $\sim \log N$.
 The direct consequence is that although near the wave-front, the behavior of the squared commutator is dominated by the error function, there is still a region in space-time ahead of the wavefront where $C(r,t)$ grows exponentially, as illustrated in Fig. \ref{fig:spacetime}.
 As $N$ increases, this chaotic region expands and finally dominates the wave-front in the infinite-$N$ limit.